FAQ: Installing and configuring IDM

 - Q. Can IDM be configured to use multiple OpenICF Connector servers and failover with Active Directory® Domain Controllers?

 A. Yes, OpenJDK is supported in IDM.
-See Release Notes › Before You Install (Java Requirements) for details of versions.
+See Java requirements for details of versions.

-A. You should refer to Platform Setup Guide for further information.
+A. You should refer to Platform Setup for further information.

-However, you should change the default keystore password as detailed in Integrator's Guide › To Change the Default Keystore Password.
+However, you should change the default keystore password as detailed in Change the Default Keystore Password.

 A. Yes, IDM does support keys with 256-bit AES encryption and as of Java 9, so does Java.
 With earlier versions of Java, you must install the Oracle Java JCE unlimited strength jars if you want to use keys with 256-bit AES encryption.
 See Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files Download for further information and links to download the jars.